MicrosoftDocs/EMDocs/EMDocs/Solutions/issue-corp-devices.md

 > Intune supports Android for Work email profile configuration for the Gmail and Nine Work email apps found in the Google Play store.

 In addition to email, EMS also helps you control access and protect on-premises company data being accessed from outside traditional corporate security boundaries.
 Microsoft Intune [Wi-Fi](https://docs.microsoft.com/intune/deploy-use/wi-fi-connections-in-microsoft-intune), [VPN](https://docs.microsoft.com/intune/deploy-use/vpn-connections-in-microsoft-intune#create-a-vpn-profile), and email profiles work together to help your users gain access to the files and resources that they need to do their work wherever they are.
 Your company's web applications and services hosted on-premises can also be securely accessed and protected using the Azure Active Directory Application Proxy and conditional access.

+### Add apps for enrolled devices
+It's easy to add apps for enrolled devices with Intune, but before you can deploy or manage an app, you must [add it to Intune](https://docs.microsoft.com/intune/deploy-use/add-apps-for-mobile-devices-in-microsoft-intune) using the Intune Software Publisher.
+You use the Intune Software Publisher to configure the properties of the app and, where applicable, upload it to your cloud storage space.

+With Intune, you can [deploy or manage the following types of apps](https://docs.microsoft.com/intune/deploy-use/add-apps) to enrolled devices:
+- **Software installer**.
+These kinds of apps include Windows software installer (.exe, or .msi), App Package for Android (.apk), App Package for iOS (.ipa), Windows Phone app package (.xap, .appx, and .appxbundle), Windows app package (.appx, .appxbundle), and Windows Installer through MDM (.msi) files.
+All software installer app types are uploaded to your [cloud storage space](https://docs.microsoft.com/intune/deploy-use/add-apps#cloud-storage-space).
+- **External link**.
+This type of app deployment provides an external link (URL) that lets users download an app from an app store or a link to a web-based app that runs from the web browser.
+Apps based on external links are not stored in your Intune cloud storage space.
+- **Managed iOS app from the app store**.
+You can use managed iOS apps to manage and deploy iOS apps that are free of charge from the app store.
+You can also use managed iOS apps to associate mobile application management policies with compatible apps and review their status in the administrator console.
+Managed iOS apps are not stored in your Intune cloud storage space.

 ### Manage volume-purchased apps
 You can easily [deliver store apps to managed devices](https://docs.microsoft.com/intune/deploy-use/deploy-apps-in-microsoft-intune), and even target apps to unmanaged devices using the company portal website, but Intune also allows you to manage and deploy apps that you purchased in volume from the iOS app store and the Windows Store for Business.
 This helps you reduce the administrative overhead of tracking volume-purchased apps.